 - Finally, right-click the Trash icon from the Dock and empty it.

-How to completely uninstall an app on Mac
+Completely uninstall an app on Mac using the native uninstaller

 When you delete a Mac app via the above two methods, chances are some application folders and files may be left behind on your Mac.
 Only the actual .app file and some of its data are erased.
-I have listed two methods below to properly uninstall an app on Mac.
+I have listed one method below to properly uninstall an app on Mac.